 Myanmar

-62 children received monthly sponsorship, and 45 children whose school closed due to the war were assisted with their home-based tutoring fees.
-One pastor’s young son received financial aid toward his chemotherapy.
+Over these years, 63 children received monthly sponsorship, and 45 children whose school closed due to the war were assisted with home-based tutoring fees.
 In the children’s home run by one of our leaders, a laptop we provided enabled 14 children to continue their education online, and a ping pong table provided in partnership with Global Commission Partners helps these children to better enjoy themselves and reduce stress associated with the military coup.
+With our support, our partners have been able to temporarily evacuate 140 children from active warzones.

 Capital: Naypyidaw